Katherine E Sorrels

 Katherine Sorrels is an Associate Professor of History, Affiliate Faculty in Judaic Studies, and Chair of the Taft Health Humanities Research Group at the University of Cincinnati.
-Her research interests are in modern European and Jewish history.
-More specifically, I work on Jewish internationalism, the history of medicine, and disability history in 19th and 20th-century German-speaking Europe.
-Courses I regularly teach include: Migration and the Refguee Experience in World History, Modern Germany, Nazi Germany and the Holocaust, Nazi Medicine, Holocaust History and New Media, and Modern European Historiography, History of Health and Medicine, and Disability History.
+Her research interests are in modern European and North American Jewish history.
+Specifically, I work on twentieth-century Jewish internationalism, the history of medicine, and disability history.
+I'm also involved in a number of digital and public humanities projects.
+I teach on Migration and the Refguee Experience, Immigration in World History, Nazi Germany and the Holocaust, Nazi Medicine, Sceintific Racism, Holocaust History and New Media, Modern European Historiography, History of Health and Medicine, and Disability History.

 Ph.D.: University of Pittsburgh 2009 (History; Concentrations: Jewish History, Modern Europe, History of Ideas)

 M.A.: Central European University Budapest, 2000 (History)

 08-2021 -05-2022 Charles Phelps Taft Research Center, University of Cincinnati, Academic Year Writing Fellowship

 08-2021 TOME Award (Toward an Open Access Monograph Ecosystem)